DirectorLabsHQ/the-streak-lab/README.md

-# 📈 The Streak Lab | Performance Intelligence Engine
+# ⚡ The Streak Lab | Momentum Diagnostic Engine

-### "Quantifying Momentum.
-Eliminating the Eye Test."
+### "Quantifying Neurological Habit Integration."
-The Streak Lab is a high-performance analytics utility designed to identify statistical deviations in sports.
-We help bettors and analysts separate sustainable performance from temporary "heat."
+The Streak Lab is a behavioral science utility designed to calculate the "Automaticity Velocity" of habits.
+Part of the **DirectorLabsHQ** network.

-## 🧪 The Heat Check v1.2 Engine
+## 🧪 Behavioral Foundation
-Our core algorithm calculates the **Heat Index** by measuring the variance between a player's long-term baseline (Season Average) and short-term momentum (Last 3 Games).

-- **Critical Heat (>15% Variance):** Identifies players performing significantly above their mean.
-High probability of a "regression to the mean" or a breakout cycle.
-- **Optimal Flow (±10% Variance):** Indicates stable, predictable performance suitable for high-confidence modeling.
-- **Ice Cold (<-10% Variance):** Highlights significant underperformance, identifying potential "buy-low" opportunities or tactical slumps.
+Based on the **University College London (UCL)** study on habit formation, this diagnostic uses the 66-day automaticity model to determine how much cognitive effort is still required to maintain a behavior.

-## 🛠️ Tech Stack
+## 🛠️ Key Features
-- **UI:** Tailwind CSS (Vegas-Dark Theme)
-- **Logic:** Vanilla JavaScript with symmetric variance modeling.
-- **Network:** Part of the **DirectorLabsHQ** performance suite.
+- **Momentum Velocity Engine:** Calculates the percentage of habit "lock-in" based on streak duration.
+- **Phase Diagnostics:** Identifies whether a user is in the Cognitive Load, Structural Change, or Automaticity phase.
+- **Momentum Bar:** Real-time visual representation of behavioral strength.

-## 🔒 Responsible Data
+## 🔒 The DirectorLabsHQ Standard
-The Streak Lab provides statistical modeling for informational purposes only.
-We champion data-driven decision making and advocate for responsible gaming.

----
-*Built by DirectorLabsHQ.
-Numbers don't lie, but they do tell stories.*
+The Streak Lab executes all behavioral logic client-side.
+We believe your habits are your business; we just provide the data to keep them alive.